ZB20-PKU/HyDeconv/README.md

 ```

 ### 5. Launch the Software
-For the first launches, run the following command:
+For the first launch, run the following command:
 ```bash
 python Launch.py
 ```